AlcoholRehabHelp Logo

 3. Social Pressure

-In one study, a third of adult drinkers admitted drinking more than they intended because others encouraged them.
+In one study, a third of adult drinkers admitted to drinking more than they intended because others encouraged them.
 Similarly, two-fifths of adult drinkers felt too much pressure to drink when socializing with work colleagues.5

 4. Withdrawal Symptoms